So there’s this game I play.

 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

-That’s what you practice every time you act on something you fear.
+That’s what we’re practicing every time we act on something we fear.

 So if you want to live a life that’s free of regrets, it starts by practicing courage.